HyDelta 4

 WP1a: Risk of air ingress in industrial pipelines

-Summary: This work package analyzes the risks of ignition of a hydrogen/air (or H₂/O₂) mixture in an industrial internal pipeline.
-Since available literature on this topic is still limited, potentially unsafe situations are defined, and the effects of possible incidents are mapped out through practical research.
+Summary: Analysis of ignition risks of a hydrogen/air (or H₂/O₂) mixture in edge cases in an industrial internal pipeline.
+Potentially unsafe situations are defined, and the effects of possible incidents are mapped out.

 Number Deliverable title Publication date Link